tacoinfra/kiln/README.md

 Monitored Nodes to gather information about that baker from the blockchain.
 This initial query can take up to a few hours.

-*Note: To monitor a baker, you must be monitoring a node - public nodes are not sufficient.
-Public Nodes provide information about the current head block, but they do not provide full block history of baking and endorsing rights.*
+*Note: To monitor a baker, you must be monitoring a node.*

 ### Configuring Telegram notifications